Stacey Cole

 Stacey Cole (born 19 December 1982; Sutton, England) is a volleyball player, playing for V.V.C.-Vught in the Dutch first division in the Netherlands.

 Career

 As of January 2009, Cole lives in the Netherlands and plays for V.V.C.-Vught in the Dutch first division.

-Cole played beach volleyball Cairns league in Australia from 2005-2008.
+Cole played beach volleyball Cairns league in Australia from 2005 to 2008.
 She finished first in the Far North Queensland Region and also winning the regional indoor competition.

 Cole played one season (summer 2005) in the AVP circuit: